 Australian businesses can nominate overseas workers to fulfil skills shortages in their business.
 The occupation nominated has to be on the Temporary Skill Shortage List (TSS) list of occupations.
 This can either be on the Medium and Long-term Strategic List (MLTSSL) or the Short-term Skilled Occupation List (STSOL).

-The Short-term stream will include the following criteria: –
+The Short-term stream includes the following criteria:

-The Medium-term stream will include the following criteria:
+The Medium-term stream includes the following criteria: